chingu-voyages/v23-chimeras-team-03/README.md

 - Sign In
 - Sign Out
 - Any users can search for recipes at the landing page
-- Authenticated users can CRUD (create, read, update and delete) their own recipe
+- Authenticated users can CRUD (create, read, update and delete) their own recipe.

 ### Setup